Weder77/MessengerSymfony/README.md

 <p>
 </p>

 > A school project in symfony.
-This is a like messenger / whatsapp app.
+This is a like messenger / whatsapp app but in web.

 ## Installation